una-auxme/paf/doc/development/review_guideline.md

 ## 5. Merging a Pull Request

+### 5.1.
+Pre-merge Checklist

+Before merging, ensure:
+- [ ] All conversations are resolved
+- [ ] Required CI/CD checks are passing
+- [ ] No pending change requests
+- [ ] Code has been reviewed thoroughly
+- [ ] Documentation is up-to-date

 The reviewer should always be the person to merge the PR after an approved review.

 If the reviewer has anything he/she would like to have changed or clarified, the review should be marked as `Request Changes`.
 If there are no uncertainties the reviewer merges the PR.
 After a revision of the requested changes the reviewer conducts a second review, if he/she is satisfied with the changes, the PR will be merged by him/her.

 Long story short, the reviewer who approves the PR should merge.
 Only approve if there is nothing to change.

-### 5.1.
+### 5.2.
 Required Checks

 Before merging a pull request, the request checks by the CI/CD pipeline should be successful.
 If the checks fail, the pull request should not be merged.

 > [!INFO] An exception can be made for a PR that only addresses the documentation and the `driving` check is not yet completed.

-### 5.2.
+### 5.3.
 Deleting the branch

 After the PR is merged, the branch should be deleted.
 This should be done by the person who merged the PR.

 ## 6. Deadlines for pull requests and reviews